 If a home does have potential foundation issues, it does not necessarily have to be out of the running.
 An expert foundation repair company can help you determine the severity of the foundation issues, what they are caused by, and provide suitable foundation repair options.
 Once you and your client have all of the information related to the foundation of the home, you can then negotiate appropriately.

-Perma-Pier has been a trusted partner of realtors for over 25 years and can help to provide honest, quality foundation repair options for your clients.
-To schedule a no-cost home foundation evaluation, contact us.
+Perma-Pier has been a trusted partner of REALTORS for over 29 year.
+We help you provide professional, reliable, science-backed quality foundation repair options for your clients.
+To schedule a no-charge home foundation evaluation, contact us.